 How to Make Your Own Chinese Hot Mustard

-All you need to make your own Chinese hot mustard is dry mustard powder and cold water.
+To make your own Chinese hot mustard is dry mustard powder and cold water.
 Mix the powder and water together, cover, and let sit for about an hour.
-After about fifteen minutes the reaction will fully develop.
+After about 15 minutes, the reaction will fully develop.
 Just remember that after the mustard reaches its peak strength at this point, it slowly begins to decline.

 If you want hot mustard that's not quite as strong, adding a salad or cooking oil to the mustard powder and water tones down the process somewhat, as does adding boiling water, but it also changes the taste.

 Jars of Chinese hot mustard should be refrigerated after opening where it will last up to 1 year.
-Unopened jars can be kept in the pantry for 1 to 2 years.
+Unopened jars can be kept in the pantry for one to two years.

 When it comes to homemade Chinese hot mustard, it is ideal to use it right away, but if you're not using it immediately, adding an acid such as vinegar or rice wine will stop the reaction and prevent the mustard from losing its sharp edge.
 However, some people argue that the acid hides some of the mustard's flavor.
 While the effect is subtle, it does exist, so as an alternative you may want to store the hot mustard in a sealed container in the refrigerator, as refrigeration also stops the reaction from progressing.